Must Read Books in 2018

 - I Know You Know by Gilly Macmillan (William Morrow)

 To most of us who have not had the misfortune of having a loved one or friend murdered, we can only imagine the feeling.
-Macmillan expertly shows how grief and anger over a murder can never be doused with the time.
+Macmillan expertly shows how grief and anger over a murder can never be doused with the passage of time.

 - Hushed in Death by Stephen Kelly (Pegasus Books)

 Kelly manages to craft a suspenseful book in the vein of Christie set during World War I and chockfull of twists and turns.

 - The Bomb Maker by Thomas Perry (The Mysterious Press)